teddydoors/q2a-google-cse-search/README.md

 Features:

-#Light-weighted: load the scripts only after users type their queries.
+#Light-weighted: using page module to load the scripts only after users type their queries.
 So no worries about Core Web Vitals things!

 #No pop-ups, or viewport issues because this plugin will display Google Custom Search (CSE) results neatly inside Q2A sites.